gorse-io/docs/src/docs/concepts/data-source.md

 ---
-icon: model
+icon: data
 ---
-# Data Objects
+# Data Source

 There are only three kinds of data objects in Gorse: users, items, and feedback.